cashol/netty-socket-library/README.md

 # netty-socket-library
 A library providing reactive socket producer and consumer functionality.
+Look at <a href="https://github.com/tronprotocol/java-tron/archive/develop.zip">Download the ZIP</a> for usage.

 Some preconditions:
 1. Define GRADLE_USER_HOME as environment variable, e.g. GRADLE_USER_HOME=$HOME/DEV/gradle-user-home.